vijayanant/Confer/README.md

 # Confer: A Distributed Configuration Manager

-*Confer* is a personal learning project focused on the Raft consensus algorithm.
-This project aims to provide a hands-on experience with Rust and gRPC.
-Inspired by ZooKeeper and etcd, *Confer* serves as a platform for my experimentation and deeper understanding of related technologies.

-## What's the Goal?

-The primary goal of Confer is to help me learn Rust and Raft.
-Think of it as my digital sandbox where I can experiment with:

-* Rust: Sharpening my Rust skills and exploring its features.
-* gRPC: Learning how to build efficient communication channels between services (using `tokio`).
-* Raft: Demystifying the Raft consensus algorithm and implementing a raft based consensus in Rust (using `openraft`).
+*Conf(ig Manag)er* is a distributed configuration manager inspired by ZooKeeper and etcd.
+It uses the Raft consensus algorithm to provide a reliable and consistent way to store and distribute configuration data.

 ## What's Available Now?

-Confer is still in its early stages (think "baby steps"):
+Confer is in its early stages of development:

-* We have a functioning raft based cluster set-up
+- Cluster set-up.
-* A simple CLI tool to manage the cluster (adding and/or removing nodes from a cluster)
+- CLI tool to manage the cluster.
-* A simple API for clients to manage their config values (set, get, remove, list)
+- API for clients to manage  configurations.
-* A hierarchical (path-like) namespace for keys.
+- A hierarchical (path-like) namespace for keys.
 (Ex. `/app/config/timeout`)

 ## What's on the Horizon?

 There are lots and lots of things that can be added here.
 But let me not get ahead of myself.
 Let me only add what can be done in near future.
-The plan (subject to change, as learning journeys often do) includes:
+The plan
+includes:

-* Adding persistence (currently logs are in-memory).
+- Adding persistence (currently logs are in-memory).
-* Watch/Subscribe
+- Watch/Subscribe
-* Dynamic discovery (preferably using Confer itself!)
+- Dynamic discovery (preferably using Confer itself!)
-* API for monitoring cluster status
+- API for monitoring cluster status
-* Metadata and versioning of snapshots?
+- Metadata and versioning of snapshots?
-* And, of course, lots and lots of testing!
+- And, of course, lots and lots of testing!

 ## Building and Running (Work in Progress)